PlugFox/aes_encryption_example/README.md

 1. Set constants for Chunk size, Nonce (IV) length, and MAC length
 2. Get the secret key
-3. Prepare temporary file for encrypted data into %TEMP% directory
+3. Prepare a temporary file for encrypted data into %TEMP% directory
 4. The open source file for reading as a Uint8List Stream
 5. Split the bytes stream into chunks of size `chunkSize`
 6. Encrypt each chunk and write to a temporary file,